syncfusion-content/winui-docs/winui/Radial-Gauge/axes.md

 **Radius customization**

 The radius of the radial axis can be customized using the [`RadiusFactor`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.RadialAxis.html#Syncfusion_UI_Xaml_Gauges_RadialAxis_RadiusFactor) property.
 The default value of the [`RadiusFactor`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.RadialAxis.html#Syncfusion_UI_Xaml_Gauges_RadialAxis_RadiusFactor) is 0.9.
 The value of [`RadiusFactor`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.RadialAxis.html#Syncfusion_UI_Xaml_Gauges_RadialAxis_RadiusFactor) ranges from 0 to 1.
-For example, When the [`RadiusFactor`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.RadialAxis.html#Syncfusion_UI_Xaml_Gauges_RadialAxis_RadiusFactor) value is 1, the full radius will be considered for rendering the axis, and when the [`RadiusFactor`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.RadialAxis.html#Syncfusion_UI_Xaml_Gauges_RadialAxis_RadiusFactor) value is 0.5, then half of the radius value will be considered for rendering the circle.
+For example, When the [`RadiusFactor`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.RadialAxis.html#Syncfusion_UI_Xaml_Gauges_RadialAxis_RadiusFactor) value is 1, the full radius will be considered for rendering the axis and when the [`RadiusFactor`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.RadialAxis.html#Syncfusion_UI_Xaml_Gauges_RadialAxis_RadiusFactor) value is 0.5, then half of the radius value will be considered for rendering the circle.

 {% tabs %}